wp-plugins/tabby-responsive-tabs/readme.txt

 If you require a greater level of support than can be provided on the plugin support forum on WordPress.org - eg you prefer not to post the url or you require CSS support to fit specific requirements for your site, you can request non-free support via the [paid email support form for cubecolour plugins](http://cubecolour.co.uk/premium-support/ "paid email support form for cubecolour plugins") form.

-= How can I get rid of extra paragraph tags at the beginning or end of the tab content? = These can be added by the wpautop function.
+= How can I remove extra paragraph tags which appear at the beginning or end of the tab content? = These extra tags are often be added by WordPress's wpautop function.
 It is recommended to leave a blank line before and after each tabby shortcode to prevent these from appearing.

 = Pasted-in shortcodes aren't working or the tabs have a 'stepped' appearance =